axnux/template-svc/README.md

 ### Instructions
 1. First install the dependencies using `npm install`
-2. To start with development, you have two options:
+2. To start with development, you have 3 options:
    - **LOCAL** - execute `npm run dev` and keep it running in terminal
        *Note: this start your web app at port 3000 by default.*
        *every time you update your js files. it will auto re-run this.*